 Reporter + Producer, CNN Investigates

-Sergio Hernandez is a journalist/programmer for CNN's investigations team.
+Sergio Hernandez is a journalist/programmer for CNN's investigations team in New York.

 Sergio Hernandez is a journalist/programmer for CNN Investigates, based in New York City.